HugoBrunet13/NFT-Marketplace-Auction/README.md

   //   },
   // },
 ```
 Then, you can run this command: `npx hardhat run scripts/deploy.js --network ropsten`
+For more information, please check this tutorial: https://hardhat.org/tutorial/deploying-to-a-live-network.html

 ## Documentation
 * Hardhat tutorials: https://hardhat.org/tutorial/